 Camden Philharmonia Orchestra is a friendly and dynamic amateur orchestra that tackles diverse and exciting repertoire and performs three concerts a year.
 We rehearse weekly in Central London, and look forward to welcoming new members looking for a social orchestra with a passion for classical music.

-Based on a Classical Orchestra scoring, CAO comprises wind, strings and brass.
+Based on a Classical Orchestra scoring, CPO comprises wind, strings and brass.
 We perform three times a year, each following a ten-week term of rehearsals.
 The format of the concerts is typically Overture-Concerto-Symphony, collaborating with soloists of international repute.

 Camden Philharmonia Orchestra is listed as one of the central London orchestras on amateurorchestras.org.uk, a list of amateur orchestras by region.
-We believe our orchestra is the best amateur orchestra in London because every term we get to play a concerto with a professional soloist.
-It is truly inspiring to play with them.
+We believe our orchestra is the best amateur orchestra in London.
+But don’t take our word for it.
+If you are looking to join a London orchestra then come and see for yourself.

 Rehearsals are on Thursday evenings and in the afternoon on concert days.
 Concerts are usually on Saturday evenings.